PierreSenellart/provsql/studio/web/README.md

-no per-request rewriting, no app server, **no redirects**. `build.sh` makes the frontend path-portable by rewriting the few root-absolute paths in the copied `app.js` (`/static/circuit.js` and the `/circuit` / `/where` mode navigation) to **relative** URLs (`static/circuit.js`, `?mode=…`). `studio-boot.js` reads `?mode=` (default `circuit`), sets the `<body>` mode class before injecting `app.js`, and resolves all its sibling assets against its own module URL, so the whole thing works unchanged at the server root or under a sub-path (`https://host/playground/`).
+no per-request rewriting, no app server, **no redirects**. `build.sh` makes the frontend path-portable by rewriting the few root-absolute paths in the copied `app.js` (`/static/circuit.js` and the `/circuit` / `/where` mode navigation) to **relative** URLs (`static/circuit.js`, `?mode=…`).
+The boot modules resolve all sibling assets against their own module URL, and the shell mounts `ui.html` by a relative URL, so the whole thing works unchanged at the server root or under a sub-path (`https://host/playground/`).
 PGlite is single-threaded, so no COOP/COEP headers are needed; the only server nicety is the WASM MIME type, supplied by a shipped `.htaccess` (`AddType application/wasm .wasm`).

 `serve.py` is a dev server that does exactly this and nothing more (threaded static file serving + the WASM MIME types); it is the local mirror of the hosting requirements, not a runtime dependency.

-Mode switching is a full-page navigation (the frontend is path-routed), which reboots the tab; the DB is therefore persisted to IndexedDB so its provenance circuit survives the reload (a token carried across a switch – e.g. jump-to-circuit – must still resolve).
+A **mode switch** reloads only the iframe and a **database switch** reopens just PGlite, so the heavy backend is not re-initialised; the DB is persisted to IndexedDB so its provenance circuit survives (a token carried across a switch – e.g. jump-to-circuit – must still resolve).

 ### Shareable links

 A view is fully captured in the URL query string:
 `?mode=circuit|where&db=<database>&q=<url-encoded SQL>`.
-Opening such a link lands on that database and mode with the query pre-filled and auto-run;
-studio-boot feeds the query into the same sessionStorage channel app.js uses for its mode-switch carry.
-The **Link** button in the nav copies the current database + mode + query box as one of these URLs.
+Opening such a link lands on that database and mode with the query pre-filled and auto-run; the shell consumes `?db` and forwards `?mode`/`?q` to the iframe, where `child-boot` feeds the query into the same sessionStorage channel app.js uses for its mode-switch carry.
+The **Link** button in the nav copies the current database + mode + query box as one of these URLs, pointing at the shell (the top frame).

 ## CI/CD